n., plural: binary fissions

 Sexual reproduction is common among eukaryotes; however, some of them can reproduce asexually.
 Protozoa are examples of eukaryotes that can reproduce by binary fission.
 Mitochondria, one of the major organelles in eukaryotic cells, divide by binary fission.
-The process is similar to a prokaryotic fission.
-This is one of the basis of the theory called Endosymbiotic theory wherein primitive prokaryotic cells are presumed to have evolved into the mitochondria that we know today.
+The process is similar to prokaryotic fission.
+This is one of the bases of the theory called Endosymbiotic theory wherein primitive prokaryotic cells are presumed to have evolved into the mitochondria that we know today.

-Types of binary fission
+Types of Binary Fission

 Binary fission has four types according to how the cell divides: (1) irregular, (2) transverse, (3) longitudinal, and (4) oblique.

 In irregular binary fission, the cell divides at any plane.
 However, it is mostly in a manner perpendicular to where the nuclear division (karyokinesis) occurred.

 In transverse-type, cell division occurs along the transverse axis, hence the name.